fixie-ai/ai-jsx/packages/docs/docs/guides/rendering.md

 const str = await AI.createRenderContext().render(<App />);
 ```

-This might be fine for a short response.
-However, for performance, you'll often prefer to get a stream of results.
+This is fine for offline processing.
+However, for interactive experiences where an end-user is actively waiting, you'll often prefer to get a stream of results.
 This enables your app to display content to your end-user as it comes in versus having a long period of time where nothing seems to be happening.

 To stream like this, treat the result of `render` like a generator: